Water Damage Restoration Services

 Broken pipes and toilet overflows can quickly damage properties within a matter of minutes.
 A fire sprinkler head can disperse 30 to 50 gallons of water per minute, and broken pipes have the potential to exert even more.
 Within the time that it takes to shut off your water system or for the fire department to arrive, damage can extend to multiple floors and subsystems in your property.

 HARBRO understands how critical it is to respond to water damage immediately.
-Rather than “relying on” third party answering services, HARBRO maintains two, 24-hour, HARBRO employee staffed dispatch centers that are knowledgeable in our procedures and are capable of dispatching the appropriate personnel to any emergency site.
+Rather than “relying on” third party answering services, HARBRO maintains a 24-hour, HARBRO employee staffed dispatch centers that are knowledgeable in our procedures and are capable of dispatching the appropriate personnel to any emergency site.
 Each of our facilities has a substantial inventory of state-of-the-art and well-maintained equipment owned by HARBRO.

 HARBRO Water Damage Response